Parrsboro: Area features

+The former post office, armoury and customs house (1913) was converted into a space for artistic and cultural activities, but it is closed now.

 The third museum is the Ottawa House.
 It was built 1775 but contains evidence of Acadian construction as well as several additions.
 Located along the western coast of Parrsboro Harbour, near Partridge Island, it occupies the original town site and is near the legendary landing site of Henry Sinclair, 1397, and the factual site of Samuel de Champlain, 1607.
 It was the summer home of Father of Confederation Sir Charles Tupper, 1860s, and was named in honour of Canada's Capital.
 A major focus is Parrsboro's shipbuilding history and the museum has many artifacts that date from the Age of Sail.

 A three-storey clock tower is a prominent feature of Parrsboro's Main St. The tower is part of a big, red-brick government building that was partially opened in 1913 and completed the following year.
 The building housed an armoury that conducted military training during both World Wars, a post office, a customs house and a weather station.
 The federal government sold it to private interests in 1973 when the post office moved to another location.
-The building stood empty for decades, but was acquired in 2011 by Harvey Lev, a Montreal businessman with interests in heritage real estate.
-After extensive renovations, Lev and his partner, Judith Bauer, opened a centre called Main & Station in the spring of 2013.
-It provides spaces for a variety of activities including art exhibits, conferences, workshops, poetry readings and a café.

 A cultural and community centre, known locally as The Hall, has been a prominent feature of community life for more than a century.
 It is located in a former Presbyterian Church at 44 King St. that dates from 1884.
 The Town of Parrsboro purchased the building in 1942 and used it for school purposes.
 It served as a school auditorium and music room as well as a space for household and vocational training.
 The extensively renovated building is now run by the Parrsboro Band Association.
 It features concert performances by the Parrsboro Citizens' Band, one of the oldest such citizens' bands in Canada.
 Professional musicians also perform at The Hall and there are frequent community "Open Mic" nights.
 Films are regularly shown in its movie theatre and it provides space for community meetings, theatre rehearsals and fundraising events.

 Other community features include local churches, a public library, a primary and secondary school, and a 50-watt radio station, Parrsboro Community Radio, heard at 99.1 FM.